Moody Bible Institute in Chicago

 In Chicago, students live in on-campus residence halls together, fostering community through caring relationships, leadership and mentoring opportunities, shared ministry calling and everyday encouragement to seek Christ.

 Since students spend most of their time outside of the classroom, living beside fellow students, Residence Life is a vital part of a Moody education.

-Day One! gives future students and parents the opportunity to preview student life at Moody Bible Institute.
-While on campus you will:
+Experience Moody gives future students and parents the opportunity to preview student life at Moody Bible Institute.
+If you visit us on our Chicago campus you will have the opportunity to:

 As a student at Moody’s Chicago campus, you get more than a Bible education.
 Our world-class faculty has traveled the globe ministering to others in Christ’s name, and they will train you to do the same.
 Your faculty mentors will help you develop your own ministry focus as you learn to apply God’s Word faithfully to everyday life.

 See how you might qualify for federal and other aid.